Request for Applications (RFA)

 - Lobbying or electioneering

-- Maintaining professional licensure or malpractice insurance
+- Maintenance of professional licensure

 - Religious activities

-- Delivery of healthcare services
+- Delivery of direct health care services

 EVALUATION AND REPORTING ACTIVITIES

-- An expenditure report.
+- An expenditure report

-Final report at the close of the funding period, awardees must submit:
+At the close of the funding period, awardees must submit:

-- An expenditure report.
+- An expenditure report

-- An invoice for final payment
+- A final invoice for payment

 RFA EXAMPLE HERE